 Ways to network

-- Conduct an informational interview with an alum or professional currently working in the field
+- Conduct a career conversation with an alum or professional currently working in the field

 - Join LinkedIn, create a profile and network with employers, alumni, and colleagues